jeanslack/Videomass/features.md

     - Download Audio only (you can choose various formats).
     - Download videos and audio by 'format code' with audio merging.
 - View video information without downloading it (using youtube_dl library only).
-- Ability to playback individual URLs with different qualities via mpv player.
+- Ability to playback individual URLs with different qualities.
 - Ability to download all playlist.
 - Embed thumbnail in audio file (via atomicparsley).
 - Add metadata to file.